thekevinscott/Glasswing/js/templates/pages/caregivers.md

 Opportunity
 -------------
-Information about healthcare professionals associated with a particular patient is currently scattered across various databases and locations.
-We observed radiologists struggle to locate contact information of their colleagues.
+We observed radiologists struggle to find contact information of healthcare professionals involved with a particular patient.
+Information is currently scattered across various databases and locations in the system.

-We propose a feature that lists all related caregivers and their contact information.
-This list is accessible in current and prior exams.
-The Related Caregivers feature can shave time off of the radiologist’s workflow by providing immediate access to the person that she wants to contact.
+We propose a feature to list contact information of related caregivers.
+Click on the Related Caregivers button for an example.

-How it Works
+Easy Access
 -------------
-Radiologists, technologists, and referring physicians associated with a particular patient are listed in an unobtrusive modal dialog.
+Radiologists, technologists, and referring physicians associated with a particular patient are listed in a modal dialog.

-A user can easily the last time a particular caregiver saw a patient, and can easily locate contact information for that caregiver.
+A user can view the last time a particular caregiver saw a patient, and can easily locate contact information for that caregiver.

 If a particular phone or pager number is no longer accurate, the record can be flagged for later review and update.